 Using Porous Asphalt and CU-Structural Soil [1.4 MB .pdf] - 15-page booklet details how the combination of porous asphalt and CU-Structural Soil reduces runoff and improves water quality.
 The combination allows both water and air to infiltrate the base course underneath the pavement surface.
 This not only allows for healthier root and tree growth, but the trees further reduce water levels through transpiration.

 Managing Stormwater for Urban Sustainability Using Trees and Structural Soils [3.9 MB .pdf] - 55-page publication addresses how trees grown in structural aid in water interception, storage, and infiltration while increasing evapotransporation potential, helping to achieve the goals of stormwater management: reducing peak flow, reducing runoff volume and removing pollutants.

-CU-Structural Soil - DVD demonstrates new soil mix that safely bears traffic loads after compaction and still allows root penetration and vigorous tree growth.
-Includes 3 videos:
+CU-Structural Soil Videos - Online videos demonstrate soil mix that safely bears traffic loads after compaction and still allows root penetration and vigorous tree growth:

 Le pourquoi et le comment cultiver des arbres en trottoir à l'aide du CU-sol structural - Par Nina Bassuk, Cornell University, Ithaca, N.Y.
 (2013).
 Traduit de l'anglais par Émilie Chagnon, Matériaux Paysagers Savaria Ltée, Novembre 2013.

 To locate licensed CU-Soil producers near you or to become a licensee, contact Brian Kalter (firstname.lastname@example.org) or Fernando Erazo (FE@amereq.com) at AMEREQ Inc./CU-Soil Division, 19 Squadron Blvd.
 New City, New York 10956.
 Phone: (800) 832-8788.